ph7/system-timer/README.markdown

-  Note that SystemTimer is going through too many layers to be able to reliably guarantee a sub-second timeout on all platforms, so your mileage may vary when specifying timeouts under 1s.
+  Note that SystemTimer is going through too many layers to be able to reliably guarantee a sub-second timeout on all platforms, so your mileage may vary when specifying timeouts under one second.

   You can also use a custom timeout exception to be raised on timeouts (to avoid interference with other libraries using `Timeout::Error` -- e.g. `Net::HTTP`)